MINQ-Project/minq-interpreter/readme.md

 - **Object-Oriented**: MINQ supports object-oriented programming.
 You can define classes and methods, and create objects from those classes.

 - **Functionality**: MINQ is still in development, but it already has a range of functionality.
-You can perform a variety of tasks, from writing to the console to making a console game like quiz!
+You can perform a variety of tasks, from writing to the console to making a web application using `web` module and minqhtml!

 ## Links:
 * [Project Sheet](https://github.com/users/Maciko84/projects/1)